lukehandley/KPFautoscheduler/README.md

 (nominal, weathered, poor) in the upcoming night for observers to swap between at their convenience.

 Targets are binned into discretized quarter nights, and those from the next upcoming night are run through an additional optimization.
-The scheduler solves the traveling salesman problem (see https://www.gurobi.com/resource/traveling-salesman-problem/) to minimize the slews for the next night.
+The scheduler solves a complex formulation of the traveling salesman problem to minimize the slews for the next night.
 The ordered list is then automatically formatted into scripts.

 #### Outputs
 * A csv is created for each weather condition for *current_day* and saved to the current directory for inspection.
 Each row represents a quarter night